Idaho football coach Jason Eck jumped through a few hoops before awakening the 'sleeping giant' in Moscow

 “They’re smaller, rural populations with more kids playing three sports and sometimes developing later, which is good for your athleticism and gives you more room for growth and refinement when you’re just playing one in college,” he said.

-There are no Power 4 teams in their states, either, which helps with fundraising and facility investment, he said.
+There are no Power Four teams in their states, either, which helps with fundraising and facility investment, he said.

 “And I liked that Idaho had past success with Dennis Erickson, Keith Gilbertson, John L. Smith and (Chris) Tormey,” he said.
 “Those factors convinced me Idaho had great potential.”

-Asked of the new realities of college football that allow for significant player movement and payment, Eck relies on lessons from his itinerate coaching career.
+Asked of the new realities of college football that allow for significant player movement and payment, Eck relies on lessons from his itinerant coaching career.

 “You have to be able to adapt and embrace change,” he said.
 “You’ve got to evolve with it and be fluid and try to find new, creative solutions to make things work.”